 - VoLTE: voice calls over the 4G network.
 Many mobiles need it active for calls to work properly.

-- VoWiFi (WiFi Calling): call and send SMS via Wi-Fi using your Spanish number, ideal when there's no coverage.
+- VoWiFi (WiFi Calling): making calls and sending SMS over Wi-Fi using your Spanish number, ideal when there's no coverage.

-- eSIM with number: plans that do include a line for calls and SMS, less common.
+- eSIM with a number: plans that include a line for calls and SMS, less common.

-Roaming (or itinerancia in Spanish) is using your line on another country's network.
-Within the EU, it's usually included, but outside, it's billed separately, leading to terrifying bills.
-A travel eSIM is, essentially, cheap and controlled roaming.
+Roaming is using your line on another country's network.
+Within the EU, it's usually included, but outside, it's billed separately, and that's where scary bills come from.
+A travel eSIM is, fundamentally, cheap and controlled roaming.

 Outside the European Union, your operator's roaming can cost between €10 and €20 per day.
 A destination eSIM costs a fraction of that, and you know the price beforehand.